Kummer Rigidity for Hyperk\"ahler Automorphisms: Introduction

 \section{Introduction}

-In this paper, we are interested in some rigidity results on the holomorphic automorphism ${f}\colon X\to X$ of a projective hyperk\"ahler manifold $X$.
+In this paper, we are interested in some rigidity results on holomorphic automorphisms ${f}\colon X\to X$ of a projective hyperk\"ahler manifold $X$.
 By a hyperk\"ahler manifold $X$ we mean a compact K\"ahler manifold $X$ which is simply connected and the group $H^{2,0}(X,\C)$ is generated by an everywhere nondegenerate holomorphic 2-form $\Omega$ \cite{oguiso2009}.
-Hyperk\"ahler manifolds are of interest from the classification result of Beauville \cite[Th\'eor\`eme 1]{Beauville83}\cite[Proposition 1]{Beauville85} for compact K\"ahler manifolds with zero first Chern class.
+Hyperk\"ahler manifolds are of interest from the classification result by Beauville \cite[Th\'eor\`eme 1]{Beauville83}\cite[Proposition 1]{Beauville85} for compact K\"ahler manifolds with the zero first Chern class.